-> The shop burned down in 1748 and was rebuilt, and in 1801 a group of 150 brokers got together and founded the London Stock Exchange.
+In 1801 a group of brokers from these coffee houses got together and founded the London Stock Exchange.

-After the Banking Acts of 1826, the British government enacted several reforms from 1833 to 1860, allowing for limited liability structures and several other financial reforms.
+After the Banking Acts of 1826, the British government enacted several reforms from 1833 to 1860.
 These were designed for the benefit of industries like banking and insurance.

-The exchange grew with the economy and rapid industrialization.
+The London Stock Exchange grew with the economy and rapid industrialization.
 The LSE provided crucial capital formation and the growth of the modern capital model used across the world today.

 The LSE became part of the London Stock Exchange Group with the Italian Boursa in 2007.
 The Group today provides a wide range of trading, data, settlement and clearing services.

 On the commodities side, the second child of the Royal Exchange, the London Metals Exchange, started in 1877.
-It was founded to meet growing metals demands of industrializing England and the growing trade across the British Empire.
+It was founded to meet the growing demands for metal from industrializing England and the increasing trade across the British Empire.

-Initially, trade was focused on copper and tin, but over its history has evolved to trade a wide range of metals.
+Initially, trade was focused on copper and tin.
+Over its history, the LME has evolved to trade a wide range of metals.

 The LME was acquired by Hong Kong Clearing and Exchanges Limited in 2012.